How to Get Tickets To The Uffizi Gallery

 Toilets and other facilities

-You will find toilets in the basement, by the cloakroom, an on the mezzanine floor near the cafeteria.
+You will find toilets in the basement, by the cloakroom, and on the mezzanine floor near the cafeteria.
 All toilets are accessible.
-There also are toilets on the second floor that are only accessible to disabled visitors.
+Only disabled toilets are located on the second floor.

-There’s a cafeteria right by the terrace where you can get drinks and food.
-The book shop, close to the main entrance, sells all sorts of souvenirs.
+There’s a cafeteria on the terrace where you can get drinks and food.
+The bookshop, close to the main entrance, sells souvenirs.
 There even is a post office on the ground floor.

 Accessibility

 The Uffizi Gallery is fully accessible to visitors with limited mobility and on wheelchairs.
 There are accessible elevators to take you from one floor to the other.
 There is an access ramp in Via della Ninna, and an accessible entrance at the Vasari Auditorium under the Western colonnade of the courtyard.
-You will also find staff at entrance available to help.
+Staff at entrance is also available to help.

 Further Readings